Academics & MCAT

 An applicant’s overall academic average/GPA is determined by calculation of all courses taken each year at the University/College level.
 For grade conversion to Memorial University Grading System, please click Grade Conversion Chart.

 All grades entered by the applicant are verified internally via the official transcript from their corresponding university.
-Although an applicant indicates their grades on the application, the Admissions Committee's final decision is made using the official transcript and conversion table provided by the educational institution.
+Although an applicant indicates their grades on their application, the Admissions Committee's final decision is made using the transcript and conversion table provided by the accompanying educational institution.